tundish/blathnaid/app/tale.rst

 Ingomer hadn't been feeling well lately.
 His love of Gin had paled his skin.
 Where he had tried to shave, his face was sore and blotchy.

-The parade fell silent, and it seemd to Jack that the whole world had hushed too.
+The parade fell silent, and it seemed to Jack that the whole world had hushed too.
 He opened his mouth again.
 There was no effort to be made.
 The words came from a deep place of their own.

 "Bláthnaid is of age to marry."

 The effect this had on Ingomer was a shock to all around him.
-He recognised the name.
+Because he recognised the name.
 It was one of the peasant names that Blacksmiths gave their daughters.

 It was ten years since he'd brought servitude, and worse, to the children of his enemies.
 But they had escaped him, and found ways to prosper, and now saw fit to taunt him.

 Ingomer shook with rage.
-"Progeniem Vitiosiorem!", he bellowed.
+"Progeniem Vitiosiorem!", he cursed, in the secret language of the Temple.

 Alongside his anger, there was fear in him too.
-"Progeniem Vitiosiorem!", he cursed, in the secret language of the Temple.
+"Progeniem Vitiosiorem!", he bellowed again.

 He felt very old now.